SEARCHER-PAN/hello-world/README.md

 # hello-world
-It's the first repository which contributed by myself.
+It's the first repository which is contributed by myself.